Breastfeeding, Everything You Wanted To Know

 But not every parent can or wants to breastfeed

-For various reasons, some mothers either have trouble producing enough milk for their child, encounter latching issues, temporarily separated from their child or simply just do not want to breastfeed.
+For various reasons, some mothers either have trouble producing enough milk for their child, encounter latching issues, are temporarily separated from their child, or simply just do not want to breastfeed.

 Stay Healthy!